apprenticelearner/AL_Core/README.md

 python -m pip install -e .
 ```

-Next, go to the [pytorch setup guide](https://pytorch.org/get-started/locally/) and follow the sets specified for your operating system and environment to install a final depending.
+Next, go to the [pytorch setup guide](https://pytorch.org/get-started/locally/) and follow the steps specified for your operating system and environment to install pytorch.

 Finally, change directory to AL_Core/django and run the migrations for the django configuration: